The Fugs: 1960s

-During the mid-to late 1960s, the Fugs' core members which consisted of Ed Sanders, Tuli Kupferberg, and Ken Weaver were augmented by a rotating cast of New York musicians.
-Among those who appeared in the 1960s were guitarists Danny Kortchmar and Eric Gale; keyboardist Lee Crabtree; bassist Chuck Rainey; clarinetist Perry Robinson; and others.
+During the mid-to late 1960s, the Fugs' core members, who were Ed Sanders, Tuli Kupferberg, and Ken Weaver, were augmented by a rotating cast of New York musicians.
+Among those who appeared in the 1960s were guitarists Danny Kortchmar and Eric Gale, keyboardist Lee Crabtree, bassist Chuck Rainey, clarinetist Perry Robinson, and others.

 In early 1965, Peter Stampfel and Steve Weber of the Holy Modal Rounders briefly joined the group and contributed to rehearsals and the sessions for their debut album.
-Folklorist Harry Smith, compiler of Anthology of American Folk Music, became an early supporter and facilitated the Fugs’ introduction to Bernard Stollman, founder of the avant-garde label ESP-Disk'.
-The Fugs signed to ESP and recorded their debut LP The Fugs First Album and its follow-up The Fugs.
+Folklorist Harry Smith, compiler of Anthology of American Folk Music, became an early supporter and facilitated the Fugs’ signing to Folkways Records who released their debut album The Village Fugs Sing Ballads of Contemporary Protest, Point of Views, and General Dissatisfaction.
+However, ESP-Disk' promptly re-released the album and put out their follow-up The Fugs.
+In October 1966, writer Norman Jopling reported in British music magazine Record Mirror: "Three labels, ESP, Atlantic, and MGM are battling to sign the Fugs whose first LP on ESP has been on the Billboard' LP chart for fourteen weeks without any air play".

 Additionally, Andy Warhol briefly considered the Fugs and Holy Modal Rounders for his multimedia series the Exploding Plastic Inevitable before selecting the Velvet Underground.
 Warhol attended early performances at Sanders’ Peace Eye Bookstore and appeared at the group's anti-war benefit Night of Napalm, later inspiring their improvised track “Spontaneous Salute to Andy Warhol.”